Written By Kevin Kerfoot And Jennifer Raskin / Reviewed By Ray Spotts

 There’s a good chance that if you have a gum boil, you aren’t oblivious to it.
 If you notice any swollen bumps full of pus on your gums, you have a gum boil.
 Even though they’re hard to ignore, you can’t put off making an appointment with your dentist if you see what you suspect to be a gum boil, or if you have any of the telltale symptoms.

 Why Do Gum Boils Form?

-Also known as abscesses, gum boils indicate an overwhelming amount of bad bacteria out of control in your mouth.
+Also known as abscesses, gum boils indicate an overwhelming amount of bad germs out of control in your mouth.
 If you’ve previously been diagnosed with gum disease, or have recently had some type of dental surgery, you’re more likely to find gum boils.

 With gum disease, it makes it easier for plaque and food to get lodged into those open pockets in your gums.
-The bacteria overgrows and takes over.
+The germs overgrows and takes over.
 With surgery, you mouth is also vulnerable during the healing process.

 Regardless of how your gum boils formed, contacting your dentist is top priority in getting your oral health back on track.
 You can’t just sit and suffer silently as gum boils leave the area feeling tender, and quite often, painful.